3rd Canadian Parliament

-The 3rd Canadian Parliament was in session from March 26, 1874, until August 17, 1878.
+The 3rd Canadian Parliament was in session from March 26, 1874, until August 17, 1878 (4 years and 144 days).
 The membership was set by the 1874 federal election on January 22, 1874.
 It was dissolved prior to the 1878 election.

 It was controlled by a Liberal Party majority under Prime Minister Alexander Mackenzie and the 2nd Canadian Ministry.
 The Official Opposition was the Conservative/Liberal-Conservative, first led by Sir John A. Macdonald.

 The Speaker was Timothy Warren Anglin.
 See also List of Canadian electoral districts 1873-1882 for a list of the ridings in this parliament.

 There were five sessions of the 3rd Parliament:

 List of members

 Following is a full list of members of the third parliament listed first by province, then by electoral district.